 The Council of Finnish Academies communicates EASAC reports to Finnish decision-makers in the national parliament and the European Parliament.

 ISC (International Science Council) is an autonomous organization of national science organisations and international science unions.
 ISC offers its members a forum for science policy dialogues as well as plans and coordinates wide interdisciplinary science programs.

 The Council of Finnish Academies is the national member organisation for ISC and coordinates Finnish relations to ISC.
 The National Committees, nominated and supported by the Council, are disciplinary focal points and maintain close contacts to scientific unions.

 CODATA is a multidisciplinary ISC data committee (in the fields of data quality, reliability, accessibility, governance).
 The Council of Finnish Academies hosts a national committee on data issues, which brings together Finnish actors and connect them to international data organisations.

 THE INTERACADEMY PARTNERSHIP

-InterAcademy Partnership is an umbrella organization for three global science academy networks (IAP for Research, IAP for Science, IAP for Health).
+InterAcademy Partnership is an umbrella organization for three global science academy networks (IAP for Policy, IAP for Science, IAP for Health).

 IAP for Science